-IMPACT ASSESSMENT Special Landscape Qualities Impacts of new planting Sensitivity A world-renowned landscape Native woodland: The planting of some new native woodland along the strath floor and lower sides that links with exiting woodland would positively contribute to rural beauty and enhance landscape diversity.
-Low famed for its rural beauty Productive conifer : Although some large stands of conifer exist within the strath, further planting could detract from the rural setting of surrounding open hill slopes and the setting of nearby native woodland.
+IMPACT ASSESSMENT Special Landscape Qualities Impacts of new planting Sensitivity A world-renowned landscape famed for its rural beauty Native woodland: The planting of some new native woodland along the strath floor and lower sides that links with exiting woodland would positively contribute to rural beauty and enhance landscape diversity.
+Low Productive conifer: Although some large stands of conifer exist within the strath, further planting could detract from the rural setting of surrounding open hill slopes and the setting of nearby native woodland.
 Medium Wild and rugged highlands Native woodland: Although some additional native woodland planting could reinforce the contrast of wild and rugged summits with pastoral lowlands, in places it could detract from the open character of pastures found along the strath floor and views towards the backdrop of mountains.
-Medium contrasting with pastoral lowlands Productive conifer : Although some additional productive planting could reinforce the contrast of wild and rugged summits with pastoral lowlands, in places it could detract from the open character of pastures found along the strath floor and views towards the backdrop of mountains.
-Medium Water in its many forms Native woodland: The introduction of some native woodland planting near to the River Fillan and the River Cononish would conserve and enhance their seminatural character.
-Low Water in its many forms Productive conifer : The introduction of productive conifer planting near to the River Fillan and the River Cononish could detract from their semi-natural character in places.
-Medium Native woodland: Some planting on the strath floor and lower sides would enhance the existing variety of broadleaved woodlands.
-Low The rich variety of woodlands Productive conifer : Some planting near to adjacent forestry could be accommodated without adverse impacts although in places, it could contrast with existing broadleaved woodland and riverine trees.
+Medium contrasting with pastoral lowlands Productive conifer: Although some additional productive planting could reinforce the contrast of wild and rugged summits with pastoral lowlands, in places it could detract from the open character of pastures found along the strath floor and views towards the backdrop of mountains.
+Medium Water in its many forms Native woodland: The introduction of some native woodland planting near to the River Fillan and the River Cononish would conserve and enhance their semi- natural character.
+Low Productive conifer: The introduction of productive conifer planting near to the River Fillan and the River Cononish could detract from their semi-natural character in places.
+Medium The rich variety of woodlands Native woodland: Some planting on the strath floor and lower sides would enhance the existing variety of broadleaved woodlands.
+Low Productive conifer: Some planting near to adjacent forestry could be accommodated without adverse impacts although in places, it could contrast with existing broadleaved woodland and riverine trees.
 Medium Settlements nestled within a Native woodland: Further planting in the backdrop to Tyndrum and Crianlarich would enhance their wooded setting.
-Low vast natural backdrop Productive conifer: Further planting in the backdrop to Tyndrum and Crianlarich would enhance their wooded setting.
-Low Famous the sough would be Native woodland: When viewed from some sections of the A85, the West Highland Way and the West Highland Railway, the planting of additional native woodland could detract from the open views of the strath that users along these routes currently enjoy.
-Medium Famous through routes Productive conifer : When viewed from some sections of the A85, the West Highland Way and the West Highland Railway, the planting of additional productive conifer could detract from the open views of the strath that users along these routes currently enjoy.
-Medium Native woodland: The planting of some further native woodland along the strath floor and lower sides would enhance the experience of peace and tranquillity within the glen.
-Low Tranquillity Productive conifer: Some planting could enhance the experience of tranquillity within the strath although in places, it could be experienced as a detractor where it contrasts with nearby native woodland.
+Low vast natural backdrop Low Famous through routes Native woodland: When viewed from some sections of the A85, the West Highland Way and the West Highland Railway, the planting of additional native woodland could detract from the open views of the strath that users along these routes currently enjoy.
+Medium Productive conifer: When viewed from some sections of the A85, the West Highland Way and the West Highland Railway, the planting of additional productive conifer could detract from the open views of the strath that users along these routes currently enjoy.
+Medium Tranquillity Native woodland: The planting of some further native woodland along the strath floor and lower sides would enhance the experience of peace and tranquillity within the glen.
+Low Productive conifer: Some planting could enhance the experience of tranquillity within the strath although in places, it could be experienced as a detractor where it contrasts with nearby native woodland.
 Medium Steep mountains and long glens Native woodland: In places, the planting of native woodland on the strath floor and lower sides could compromise views to, and the landscape setting of mountain summits that enclose the strath and the appreciation of the long glen/strath landform.
 Medium